 - What’s On

-Andrew Finkel has been a journalist based in Turkey since 1989, corresponding for a variety of print and broadcast media including The Daily Telegraph, The Times, The Economist, TIME, and CNN.
-More unusually, he has worked in the Turkish language press both in the news room and as a featured columnist (Sabah, Milliyet, and Taraf) and appears frequently on Turkish television.
-He is a weekly contributor to the Latitude section of the international edition of The New York Times and corresponds for The Art Newspaper from Istanbul.
-His free-lance articles and editorials have appeared in a large number of publications including The Washington Post, The Guardian, the Observer, Foreign Affairs, The Financial Times, and Le Monde Diplomatique.
-He is a founder member of Platform24 - an initiative to support media independence in Turkey.
-His opinions have been sought for a variety of broadcast current affairs programmes from the BBC to CBS.
-He is also the contributing editor and restaurant critic of Cornucopia Magazine.
-His latest book Turkey, What Everyone Needs to Know is published by Oxford University Press.
+Andrew Finkel has been a journalist based in Turkey since 1989, and has corresponded for a variety of print and broadcast media including The Daily Telegraph, The Times, The Economist, TIME, The Art Newspaper and CNN.
+More unusually, he has worked in the Turkish language press both in the news room and as a featured columnist.
+His free-lance articles and editorials have appeared in a large number of publications including The Washington Post, The Guardian, the Observer, Foreign Affairs, The Financial Times, Le Monde Diplomatique and in the Latitudes column of the New York Times.

 Andrew Finkel pays tribute to his friend and inspiration, the late John Freely, author of the definitive guide, ‘Strolling Through Istanbul’.
 Ever curious, always surprising, his gargantuan appetite for life made him so much more than the sum of his 65 books

 Andrew Finkel savours the best food on the city’s streets, from grilled meatballs and stuffed mussels to ‘topik’ and ‘simit’

 From swish to fish.
 Andrew Finkel checks out some top Bosphorus bites